godotengine/godot-docs/tutorials/scripting/nodes_and_scene_instances.rst

     [Export] public Sprite2D player_sprite;

-Once you've done this, simply drag and drop your Sprite2D node onto the corresponding "Assign..." field in the Inspector:
+Once you've done this, simply drag and drop your node (Sprite2D in this example) onto the corresponding "Assign..." field in the Inspector:

 .. image:: img/nodes_and_scene_instances_export_assign.webp